Polish Constitution Weekend 2019 in Parma's Polish Village

 The calendar of scheduled events highlighted on the PAC website is as follows:

-On Friday, May 5, there will be an informal meet and greet event at the Parma Cafe (5780 Ridge Rd, Parma) from 6 p.m. until 11 p.m.
+On Friday, May 3, there will be an informal meet and greet event at the Ridge Road Tavern (5587 Ridge Rd, Parma) starting at 6 p.m.
+Pizza, wings, salad, wine, and beer will be served at the venue.

-On Saturday, May 6, the Miss Polonia Contest will be held from 6 p.m. until 11 p.m. at the St. Charles Social Hall where Miss Polonia and Junior Miss Polonia will be crowned.
-John Szleszynski & Son will provide music for listening and dancing.
 Tickets are $10.00.

-Light refreshments will be available for purchase.
+On Saturday, May 4, the Miss Polonia Contest will be held at 6 p.m. at the Holy Spirit Party Center (5500 W. 54th St, Parma) where Miss Polonia and Junior Miss Polonia will be crowned.
+The venue will feature buffet dining and an open bar.
+A $50.00 donation is requested.

-On Sunday, May 7, there will be the Wreath Laying, Mass, Grand Parade, and Party.
-The traditional laying of wreathes will take place at Casimir Pulaski Monument (next to Cleveland City Hall) at 9 a.m.
-It is followed by the Mass which will be held at St. Charles Church (5891 Ridge Rd, Parma) at 10:30 a.m.
+On Sunday, May 5, there will be a Mass, Grand Parade, Presentation, and Party.
+The Mass will be held at St. Charles Church (5891 Ridge Rd, Parma) at 10:00 a.m.

 Stefan P. Stefaniuk